The Best Indoor Solar Lights

 Easier than running electricity

-We don’t need to tell you that most of our electricity in the US comes from coal and natural gas.
 With 30% coming from coal and 34% coming from natural gas, replacing even your little LED lightbulb in our example above with a solar equivalent saves about 12 pounds of CO2 each year, depending on your state’s exact generation mix.

-Useful in emergency situations
+Great for emergency situations

 The solar panels are sized to provide just enough power for the included light.
 If you have a large space to brighten up, you’ll need several kits, which quickly becomes overly complicated.
-In this situation, instead of buying 10 kits, it’s probably better to just buy a larger solar panel and battery storage, then connect multiple lights to that system.
+In this situation, instead of buying 5 kits, it’s probably better to just buy a larger solar panel and battery storage, then connect multiple lights to that system.

 With that being said, no one is really using these lights to light up their entire home.
 If you’re just looking to brighten up a small shed, these kits are absolutely perfect.
 They’re cheap, easy to install, and provide good lighting with the LEDs.